arista-netdevops-community/atd-avd/DEMO.md

 $ ansible-playbook playbooks/atd-fabric-deploy.yml --tags "build, provision"
 ```

-Once more, create Change Control and Execute all tasks.
+Once more, in CVP, create Change Control and Execute all tasks.